 Over the centuries, it has been it has not been easy to be a winegrower in the Alsace region.
 Amongst the famous and most prestigious wines of France, there are not many that are from Alsace.

 This is not to say that wines from Alsace are not popular.
 With some excellent white wines like Reisling and Gewurztraminer, Alsace is slowly building a name and a reputation.

-With the region ping-ponging back and forth between Germany and France, wines from Alsace were heavily influenced by German wines.
+With the region ping-ponging back and forth between Germany and France, wines from Alsace were originally heavily influenced by German wines.
 (Germany may not be well-known for its wine but there are vineyards along the Rhine river in the Western part of Germany that date back to Roman times.)

 These days Alsatian wines benefit from their status as being in France, not Germany.
 Since the 1950s, with French “savoir-faire”, wines from Alsace have diverged in taste from German wines, becoming sweeter and drier, and at the same time gaining wide-spread recognition.

 Most of the wines produced in this area are white wines, but there is the odd red wine and crémant (sparkling wine) as well.
 Wine tasting in Alsace has bloomed as an industry and appellations like Reisling have become renowned the world over.

 ☞ READ MORE: 14 Amusing French Wine Quotes for a little tipple